 Recreation facilities are required to follow the 2010 ADA Standards for Accessible Design.
-These standards went into effect on March 12, 2012 and apply to new construction, alterations, and renovations.
+These standards went into effect on March 12, 2012, and apply to new construction, alterations, and renovations.

 Along with general features such as parking lots, entrances, accessible routes, and bathrooms; standards for specific recreational features are included in the 2010 ADA Standards.

-Program Access and Public Entities
+Recreation Program Access and Public Entities

-Business and Readily Achievable Barrier Removal
+Recreation Business and Readily Achievable Barrier Removal

 Private businesses with recreational facilities such as hotels and gyms are required to follow the 2010 ADA Standards for Accessible Design.
 Existing facilities, however, (those built before the passage of the ADA in 1990) are only required to make the changes needed to meet the 2010 ADA Standards that are "readily achievable".
-That means changes that are relatively inexpensive and easy to do based on the businesses resources.
+That means changes that are relatively inexpensive and easy to do based on the business's resources.
 Obviously, a large chain of fitness centers will have more money to update their facilities than a small business.
 Visit Readily Achievable and Small Business.